 - The Instagram account produces a lot of different types of content, such as images of the restaurant preparing food, the owner going about his day-to-day life, and pictures of guests at the restaurant.

-Instagram is a great way to promote your restaurant, but it’s not the only tactic you should use.
+Although Instagram is a great way to promote your restaurant, it’s not the only tactic you should use.
 Having a great website optimised for search engines, using a mobile app, and creating an effective offline strategy can also help you increase sales.
+If you’d like to learn more about these marketing ideas, check out this list of 31 restaurant marketing ideas you can use to grow your business in 2021.